Why You Need Adequate Auto Insurance

 - The inadequacy of most liability insurance policies.
 Drivers who buy state minimum liability coverage (which is usually $25,000 or less) may not have nearly enough insurance to cover all losses if they are at fault for an accident.
 Private individuals can be sued for additional damages the insurer won’t pay because policy limits are exceeded, but victims may have a hard time recovering if they go after the driver who hurt them personally and that driver has limited or no money.

 - The consequences to crash victims if they are in a collision with an uninsured or underinsured driver.
 Crash victims who are injured by a driver with no insurance or with too little coverage can face uncompensated wage losses, medical bills that aren’t paid and uncompensated pain.
 Because of the medical expenses and loss of income due to serious injuries, many crash victims who are involved with uninsured or underinsured motorists end up in bankruptcy.

 Steve Caya has represented many clients in recovering compensation from at-fault drivers who were involved in collisions.
 Some of the saddest cases occurred when victims who were badly hurt were awarded significant compensation but insurance coverage was limited and the at-fault driver was unable to pay for remaining losses.

 Mr. Caya wants to help ensure all car crash victims are adequately compensated for life-changing losses endured.
 After watching the video and learning more about what happens when there is inadequate insurance, motorists should call to schedule their free consultation to evaluate their own coverage.

-Those who have been hurt and are worried about whether the at-fault driver has enough insurance to cover losses can also get help from an injury lawyer in Janesville who can assist with exploring all possible options to maximize recovery for damages.
+Those who have been hurt and are worried about whether the at-fault driver has enough insurance to cover losses can also get help from a car accident insurance lawyer in Janesville who can assist with exploring all possible options to maximize recovery for damages.